Brolly, an ‘AI-driven’ insurance app, raises £1M seed round led by Valar Ventures and Pi Labs

 “Insurance companies and brokers predominantly acquire customers through price comparison sites, a loss-leading channel, fighting on price to get the customer through the door,” adds Hugh.
 “Then they hike up the price at renewal for loyal customers, capitalising on people’s inertia.
 This is an immensely complex and established cycle to break, and that’s the challenge we’ve taken on”.

 Typical early Brolly users are people that already have multiple insurance products and are used to the process of shopping around, but “usually don’t find the time to get around to it at renewal”.
-These sees premiums increasing, and their cover becoming less relevant as circumstances change over time.
+This sees premiums increasing, and their cover becoming less relevant as circumstances change over time.
 “Convenience is really important, automating the process of shopping around,” says the Brolly founder.

 In addition to VCs, a number of angel investors also joined Brolly’s seed round.
 They include Alan Morgan (Chairman of MMC Ventures & AdFisco), Christian Angermayer (founder of Apeiron Investment Group), Matt Bellamy (lead singer of Muse), Richard Fearn (Director of Friday Club), Tim Levene (Managing Partner of Augmentum Capital), Tim Hugh (Principal cellist of the London Symphony Orchestra), Bruce Macfarlane (Managing Partner of MMC Ventures), Michael Mire (Non-Executive Director of Aviva), and Christian Woolfenden (Managing Director of PhotoBox).